 Further, the levels of U.S. Department of Defense ("U.S. DoD") spending in future periods are difficult to predict and are impacted by numerous factors such as the political environment, U.S. foreign policy, macroeconomic conditions and the ability of the U.S. Government to enact relevant legislation such as the authorization and appropriations bills.
-In addition, significant budgetary delays and constraints have already resulted in reduced spending levels, and additional reductions may be forthcoming.
 The Budget Control Act ("2011 Act") established limits on U.S. government discretionary spending, including a reduction of defense spending between the 2012 and 2021 U.S. Government fiscal years.
 Accordingly, long-term uncertainty remains with respect to overall levels of defense spending and it is likely that U.S. Government discretionary spending levels will continue to be subject to pressure.